-The Ph.D Written Qualifying Examination Committee will consist of the Major Professor and at least two other ESGP faculty members with expertise in the student's line of research.
+The Ph.D Written Qualifying Examination Committee will consist of the Major Professor and at least two other ESGP faculty members (i.e., ES or Cooperating Faculty) with expertise in the student's line of research.
 Additional faculty from outside the ESGP may be appointed to the committee with permission of the Major Professor.
 Note: The student is not responsible for forming a written qualifying examination committee; the Field Director, in consultation with the Major Professor establishes this committee and coordinates the exam.
 Students are encouraged to attempt their written qualifying examination near the beginning of their second year of study.